 At 7:18 on May 15, 2021, the Tianwen-1 Landing Patrol - Zhurong Rover completed a successful landing.
-The landing site located at 109.92°E, 25.06°S is the junction of ancient land and ocean at the southern end of the Utopia Planita in the Northern Hemisphere of Mars.
+The landing site located at 109.92°E, 25.06°S is the junction of ancient land and ocean at the southern end of the Utopia Planitia in the northern hemisphere of Mars.

-Utopia Planita is the largest plane on Mars with a diameter of 3200 km.
+Utopia Planitia is the largest plane on Mars with a diameter of 3200 km.
 Its center is located at 49.7°N, 118°E and was formed during the Noachian (McGill, 1989).
-The southern region of the Utopian Planita is flat with a lack of large meteorite craters or gullies.
+The southern region of the Utopian Planitia is flat with a lack of large meteorite craters or gullies.
 The terrain around the Utopian basin is complex.
-The edge of the basin is the crustal dichotomy boundary in the south and west of Mars, the southwest is adjacent to Isidis Planita, the east is adjacent to Elysium Province, and an unnamed arcuate ridge acts as the dividing line between the north polar and the Utopian basin (Thomson, 2001).
-The geomorphic characteristics of the Utopia Planita show that this area may be an ancient ocean, which is closely related to the evolution of the Martian water environment, making it an important area in Martian exploration (Ivanov, 2014).
-In addition to the Mars Rover Zhurong, American Viking 2 Mars probe and the Perseverance Rover also landed and conducted exploration missions in the Utopian Planita in September 1976 and February 2021, respectively (Masursky, 1976; Mangold, 2021).
-There are many special geomorphic units in the southern Utopian Planita, such as rampart craters, pancake-like ejecta craters, ghost craters, mesas, dunes, etc. (Mills, 2021).
+The edge of the basin is the crustal dichotomy boundary in the south and west of Mars, the southwest is adjacent to Isidis Planitia, the east is adjacent to Elysium Province, and an unnamed arcuate ridge acts as the dividing line between the north polar and the Utopian basin (Thomson, 2001).
+The geomorphic characteristics of Utopia Planitia show that this area may be an ancient ocean, which is closely related to the evolution of the Martian water environment, making it an important area in Martian exploration (Ivanov, 2014).
+There are many special geomorphic units in the southern Utopian Planitia, such as rampart craters, pancake-like ejecta craters, ghost craters, mesas, dunes, etc. (Mills, 2021).
 These special geomorphic structures show that the region once had water ice and experienced more intense volcanic activity and wind sand erosion.
 This area contains a substance called Vastitas Borealis, abbreviated as VB.
-The VB is a Late Hesperian geomorphic unit, covering most of the northern lowlands of Mars (Tanaka, 1987).
+The VB is a Late Hesperian geomorphic unit, covering most of the northern lowlands of

+Mars (Tanaka, 1987).
 Kreslavsky et al. (Kreslavsky, 2002) believe that this material is composed of marine sediments formed by floods released from outflow channels.
 The possibility of such an ocean is important because it is related to the potential habitability of ancient Mars.